alurivijaysagar/ai-agents-portfolio/car-expert-agent/README.md

 # Car Expert AI Agent

-A beginner AI-powered car recommendation assistant built using Python and the Gemini API.
+An AI-powered car recommendation assistant built using Python and the Gemini API.

 ## Overview

-This project helps users explore and compare cars based on preferences such as budget, performance, and usage needs.
+This project simulates a knowledgeable car expert that helps users explore, compare, and choose vehicles based on their preferences, budget, and requirements.

-## Technologies Used
+## Tech Stack

-* Python
+- Python
-* Gemini API
+- Google Gemini API
-* Prompt Engineering
+- Prompt Engineering
-* AI Recommendation Logic

-## Features
+## How It Works

-* Collects user car preferences
-* Suggests suitable vehicles
-* Explains recommendations
+1. User describes their car preferences or asks questions
-* Simulates an AI car expert assistant
+2. The AI car expert responds with detailed recommendations

-## Learning Outcomes
+3. Users can compare options and explore trade-offs in a conversational format

+## How to Run
+1. Clone the repository
+2. Install dependencies: `pip install google-generativeai`
+3. Add your Gemini API key
+4. Run: `python google_api_cars.py`

+## Key Concepts Demonstrated
+- Domain-specific AI agent design
+- System instruction engineering
-* AI workflow structuring
+- Conversational AI workflow
-* Prompt engineering
-* User preference handling
+- User preference handling
-* Recommendation system basics